-- Historically, Boston is a very important city for Americans, as it was the site of several pivotal events during the American Revolution – The Battle of Bunker Hill, The Boston Tea-Party and the Boston Massacre.
-There is a revolutionary trail for tourists, commemorating all these events and OSC students can be guided through it on a free afternoon by one of our teachers if you sign up for the social programme.
+- Historically, Boston is a very important city for Americans, as it was the site of several pivotal events during the American Revolution: the Battle of Bunker Hill, the Boston Tea-Party, and the Boston Massacre.
+There is a revolutionary trail for tourists commemorating all of these events, and OSC students can be guided through it on a free afternoon by one of our teachers if you sign up for the social programme.

 This is where OSC students live while on our Pre IB and Mid IB Boston Summer Schools.

-Founded in 1636, Harvard is the oldest university in the US and one of the prestigious Ivy Leage institutions.
+Founded in 1636, Harvard is the oldest university in the US and one of the prestigious Ivy League institutions.